MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L01_Environments.md

 In this exercise, you will create a *Development* environment that you will do the majority of your lab work in and a *Live* environment to use to deploy solutions.

-    **> Note:** Depending on the browser that you are using, it is suggested that you disable any pop-up blockers that maybe enabled.
-This will prevent popup screens from not appearing as they should.
+**Note:** Depending on the browser that you are using, it is suggested that you disable any pop-up blockers that maybe enabled.
+This will prevent pop-up windows from not appearing as they should.

 ### Task 1.1 – Create development environment